-Distributed: 30-Aug-20 20 Due: 13-Sep-2020

-Candidate Name

-Mentor Name

-Meeting Date

-with your mentor, you were asked to reat the second to reat here.
-I went to Reconciliation on

-2. Describe how yo u felt AFTER receiving the Sacrament.

-same time if not have made plans to go to Reconciliation able to meet together) on (church).

-of Reconciliation is offered weekly at St. -

-w that you can ask for the Sacrament of eting with them at your (and his) conven

-- 5. Something I learned about myself is during this session is: - 6.
+Candid ate Name Mento r Name Meetir ng Date 1.
+Prior to meeting with your mentor, you were asked to receive the Sacrament of Reconciliation Please record that here.
+I went to Reconciliation on (date) at (church).
+2. Describe how you felt AFTER receiving the Sacrament.
+3. My mentor and I have made plans to go to Reconciliation together (or at the approximate same time if not able to meet together) on (date) at (church).
+4. The Sacrament of Reconciliation is offered weekly at St. Rita.
+Please list the day and time here.
+FYI: Did you know that you can ask for the Sacrament of Reconciliation from a priest by just scheduling a meeting with them at your (and his) convenience?
+5. Something I learned about myself is during this session is: 6.
 Something new I learned about my mentor is: